 Dedicated to the Chinese sea goddess, Mazu, the vibrantly painted Thean Hou Temple draws together elements of Buddhism, Taoism, and Confucianism.
 In the garden surrounding the temple you can also spot the 12 animals of the zodiac and a giant chess board!

 Normally, the temple is decorated with myriads of red lanterns.
 They only remove it for a few days before the Chinese New Year to renew them.
-We accidentally ended up visiting on one of these days, that’s why you don’t see any lanterns on the below photos.
+We accidentally ended up visiting on one of these days, that’s why you don’t see any lanterns in the above photos.

 From the museum, you walk eastwards along Jalan Sultan Sulaiman until you reach a large intersection.
 Board bus 600 or 650 at KL1086 Ipd Brickfields and alight at KL1925 Jabatan Warisan Negara from where it’s a 10-minute walk.